Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: ALGORITHM DESIGN

-\paragraph{POLAR Algorithm Optimisation} In this paper, POLAR algorithm is selected to test DRL algorithm due to its advantages of tighter remainder bounds \cite{huang2021polar}.
-Different from other interval arithmetic methods, POLAR algorithm generate better performance in reachable set calculation, especially for DNNs.
-The deeper neural network layers cost POLAR longer time to do Bernstein polynomial sampling.
-In consideration of the characteristics of ReLU activation function, the propagation law of the Taylor models is separated into three parts, which depends on the interval ranges $TM\in[a,b]$.
+In this paper, the POLAR algorithm is selected to test the DRL algorithm due to its advantages of tighter remainder bounds \cite{huang2021polar}.
+Different from other interval arithmetic methods, the POLAR algorithm generates better performance in the reachable set calculation, especially for DNNs.
+The deeper neural network layers cost POLAR a longer time to do Bernstein polynomial sampling.
+In consideration of the characteristics of the ReLU activation function, the propagation law of the Taylor models is separated into three parts, which depend on the interval ranges $TM\in[a,b]$.

-Furthermore, it is time consuming to calculate the accurate bound of the high order Taylor models.
-Similar to \cite{huang2021polar,yang2019efficient}, we calculate the conservative bound for the Taylor models with the Minkowski addition \cite{gritzmann1993minkowski}:
+Furthermore, it is time-consuming to calculate the accurate bound of the high-order Taylor models.
+Similar to \cite{huang2021polar}, we calculate the conservative bound for the Taylor models with the Minkowski addition:

-Consequently, to accelerate the testing speed and further enhance the testing accuracy of ReLU activation functions, we define the following propagation law for the Taylor models:
+\R{Specifically, in our case, $P$ and $Q$ are two given sets that represent the range of the polynomial and the remainder interval.
+The variables $p$ and $q$ are elements within these sets $P$ and $Q$.} Consequently, to accelerate the testing speed and further enhance the testing accuracy of ReLU activation functions, we define the following propagation law for the Taylor models: